Vincit/objection.js/doc/includes/API.md

     // `ModelOptions` object.
 If your custom validator sets default
     // values, you need to check the `opt.patch` boolean.
 If it is true
-    // we are validating a patch object, the defaults should not be set. const opt = args.options;
+    // we are validating a patch object and the defaults should not be set. const opt = args.options;

     // A context object shared between the validation methods.
 A new
-    // object is created for each validation operation. const ctx = args.ctx;
+    // object is created for each validation operation.
+You can store
+    // any data here.
+    const ctx = args.ctx;

     // Do your validation here and throw any exception if the